BACTRIM® DS Tablets and BACTRIM® Oral Suspension

 - cyclosporin, a medicine used to treat organ transplant patients

-- warfarin, a medicine used to thin the blood
+- warfarin, acenocoumarol, phenprocoumon, medicines used to thin the blood

 - medicines used to treat certain heart conditions such as digoxin and amiodarone

-- amantidine, a medicine used to treat the influenza virus and Parkinson's Disease
+- amantadine, a medicine used to treat the influenza virus and Parkinson's Disease

 - memantine, a medicine used to treat Parkinson's disease